pwang649/FRC_Training/README.md

-# Robotics: from Theory to Algorithms
+# Robotics: from Theory to Applications

 ## Course Syllabus